DannyuNDos/Sparsest-16-Colours/README.md

 # Sparsest-16-Colours
 Project to find the sparsest 16 Colours in CIELUV color space.
 Current version assumes sRGB.
-The project consists of a single file: SparsestColourLUV.hs, which is written in Haskell.
+The project consists of `SparsestColourLUV.hs`, the finder which is written in Haskell, and some records.

-You need the following packages: fgl, colour, random, parallel.
+You need the following packages: `fgl`, `colour`, `random`, and `parallel`.

 Brief explanation of the algorithm: